Back to all Articles

 Am I overqualified?
 If you feel they may question the fact that you are overqualified and may be using this as a stop-gap, then you may consider offering to take the role on a contract basis to bring your expertise and see how that contract works out before a permanent role is offered.

 Will I work with a younger team?
 This is a question that you will have to feel comfortable with.
-Along with the idea of you reporting into someone younger, they also have to get their heads around having someone nearly as old as their parents reporting to them.
+Along with the idea of you reporting to someone younger, they also have to get their heads around having someone nearly as old as their parents reporting to them.
 The important thing to remember is that success will come from your experience and technical skills rather than the age demographic of the team.

 Is my salary too high?
 I would not apologise for the fact that your salary now reflects the experience you have and the market demand for your particular skills.
 I have experienced employers asking candidates to justify the increased spend when it comes to remuneration.
 Ensure you can show the benefit you can bring by taking on additional responsibility, increase productivity, increase sales and drive improved results.

 Will I deal with change?
 Some employers may think you could resist change.
-But you can put the case that as a more mature employee you have already adapted to many change situations successfully, eg coping through previous downturns, implementing major system changes, making a complete career transition, etc.
+But you can put the case that as a more mature employee, you have already adapted to many change situations successfully, eg coping through previous downturns, implementing major system changes, making a complete career transition, etc.

 How will I dress?
 Your professional appearance is so important and you should not be trying to look half your age, as that could go against you.
 Look smart in up-to-date office attire.